ArasLabs/simple-time-sheet/README.md

   * _Note: You must login as root for the package import to succeed!_
 4. Enter the package name in the TargetRelease field.
   * Optional: Enter a description in the Description field.
-5. Enter the path to your local `..\simple-time-sheet\Import1\imports.mf` file in the Manifest File field.
+5. Enter the path to your local `..\simple-time-sheet\Import\imports.mf` file in the Manifest File field.
 6. Select **Simple Time Sheet** in the Available for Import field.
 7. Select Type = **Merge** and Mode = **Thorough Mode**.
 8. Click **Import** in the top left corner.